frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

                                                      stock and reorder quantity values.
 Default: 0 inventoryplanning.loglevel                           Controls the verbosity of the inventory planning solver.
                                                      Accepted values are 0(silent - default), 1 and 2 (verbose)
+inventoryplanning.rebalancing_burnout_threshold      The minimum time to burn up excess inventory (compared to forecast) that can be rebalanced (in periods).
+                                                     If the burn out period (Excess Quantity/Forecast) is less than the threshold, the rebalancing will not occur.
+                                                     Default value: 0
+inventoryplanning.rebalancing_part_cost_threshold    The minimum part cost threshold used to trigger a rebalancing.
+Parts with cost below the threshold will not be rebalanced.
+                                                     Default value: 0
+inventoryplanning.rebalancing_total_cost_threshold   The minimum total cost threshold to trigger a rebalancing (equals to rebalanced qty multiplied by item cost).
+                                                     Rebalancing requests with total cost below the threshold will not be created.
+Default value: 0
 inventoryplanning.service_level_on_average_inventory Flag whether the service level is computed based on the expected average
                                                      inventory.
 When set to false the service level estimation is based only on the safety stock.
 Default value: false